ibm-cloud-docs/openwhisk/openwhisk_actions.md

       ]
   )
   ```
-  As you can see this example adds `example-package-deckofplayingcards` as a dependency.
+  In the example, `example-package-deckofplayingcards` is added as a dependency.
   Notice that `CCurl`, `Kitura-net` and `SwiftyJSON` are provided in the standard Swift action.
 Include them in your own `Package.swift` for Swift 3 actions.

 - Build the action by running the following command for a Swift 3 action: